John David Ridge: Early professional career

 Ridge started his artistic life in community theater as a child, before apprenticing at the age of 14 at an equity stock company.
 While he did various work in theatre, he eventually focused on costuming.
 He attended the Pratt Institute and in 1968 was one of the first to graduate from the New York University School of the Arts in Theatre design.

 He then obtained a New York Union card, enabling him to work in professional costume designs in Broadway productions.

 Ridge was selected by John Houseman to head the design school at Juilliard in 1970.
 In 1975, he moved to managing the Brooks-Van Horn Costume Company, at the same time as being the Costume Supervisor for the National Theatre of Great Britain.

 Work with Halston

 He was appointed Vice-President and Design Director for Halston Enterprises in New York, Taking over from Halston and produced a number of collections, working for the company for six years after Halston stepped down in 1984.

 Ridge worked closely with Halston on the couture range, as well as overall product development.
-Halston was ousted from the company, and Ridge took over to replace him as the main designer for the house.
-He then became responsible for designing the couture collection, the ready to wear line, and the Halston III collection.
+Halston was ousted from the company, and Ridge took over to replace him as the Design Director for the house.
+He oversaw Senior Designer Bert Keeter who was responsible for designing the Halston collection for JCPENNY and the MTO collections, the couture collection, the ready to wear line, and the Halston III collection.

 Ridge left Halston after the company was purchased by Revlon, who then closed the couture arm down.